nrz/ylikuutio/README.md

 * partially transparent 2D text
 * 3D text
 * partially transparent 3D text
-* coordinates relative to other objects, not only to `Universe` object
-* practically infinite voxel worlds (limited by `float` precision)
 * collision detection between objects
 * octree space partitioning
 * possibility to create scenes with different spatial scales
 * background loading of `Scene`s
-* objects (`Species` in Ylikuutio terminology) with modifiable vertices
-* making holes in objects
-* splitting of objects into 2 or more pieces
-* cementing of 2 or more objects into one
 * morphing between objects (`Species` in Ylikuutio terminology)
 * morphing between objects (`Species`) and 3D text (`Glyph`s)
 * ray casting for vertex selection and vertex modifications